Pali district: Sub-divisions

 Pali District has ten sub-divisions: Sojat, Marwar Junction, Jaitaran, Raipur, Sumerpur, Bali, Pali, Rohat, Rani and Desuri.

 Panchyat Samiti

 The Pali district has ten panchayat samiti: five are reserved for Scheduled Castes and Scheduled Tribes and Other Backward Class, and the other five are general.

 Tehsils

 There are 10 Tehsils in the district: Sojat, Marwar Junction, Jaitaran, Raipur, Sumerpur, Bali, Pali, Rohat and Desuri.
 Rani has been declared to become the tenth Tehsil.
 Marwar Junction Tehsil has highest number of villages (142), Sumerpur Tehsil has lowest number of villages (42).

+Villages

+There are 1,030 villages under 320 gram panchayats in the Pali district.
+Some villages in Pali district are following: